-CHEC LDCs recognized the benefits of collaboration early in the process through participation in the Ontario Utilities Smart Meter (OUSM) working group.
+Orillia recognized the benefits of collaboration early in the process through participation in the Ontario Utilities Smart Meter (OUSM) working group.
 Involvement in the OUSM group continued along with the engagement of Util-Assist for specific project management.
-The details of the implementation project and the prudence reviews are outlined in Addendum 2 and include:
+In addition, Orillia, through involvement with the CHEC group of utilities as well as the NEPA Group (Niagara Erie Power Alliance), participated in collective review processes and purchasing, thereby minimizing ultimate costs for our customers.
+A collaborative approach was utilized in the following components of the prudence review and implementation:

-- Participation in Ministry of Energy and Infrastructure authorized London Hydro AMI RFP process (establishing best practice procurement procedures)

-- ODS RFP and award of contracts

-- WAN RFP and award of contracts

-- Meter Disposal RFQ

-- Installation Service Provider RFP and award of contracts.
+- Participation in Ministry of Energy and Infrastructure authorized London Hydro AMI RFP process (establishing best practice procurement procedures) - Operational Data Store RFP and award of contracts - Wide Area Network RFP and award of contracts - Meter Disposal RFI - Installation Service Provider RFP and award of contracts.